Explaining the Economic Calendar

 Explaining the Calendar

-The economic calendar is looking like the picture below.
+The economic calendar looks like the picture below.
 This is the basic information that is offered by default when the calendar is accessed for the first time.

-Obviously, the first column represents that date or the period considered.
+Obviously, the first column represents the date or the period under consideration.
 In the example above, this is a Tuesday, the 22nd of November.
 Moving forward on the right side of it, there is the time column.
-These are the exact moments of time during the trading day that the news is released.
-Because of the high-frequency trading that is governing the way markets are moving these days, the time the news is released is extremely accurate, by the second.
-In the picture above the time is set based on North America input, but it can be changed in such a way to display any time zone.
-If pic the news at the 08:30 on that column, the Core Retail Sales in Canada, it will be released at 08:30 in the morning, US Eastern Time.
-The next column is showing the currency the news is referring and the currency that is most likely to be affected by the news.
-The currency, as stated earlier in this article, represents an economy, so the news is referring to that specific economy.
-Using the same example from above, the Core Retail Sales in Canada will impact the Canadian Dollar (CAD) so traders that are interested in buying or selling a currency pair that has the CAD in it (like the USDCAD, or AUDCAD, etc.) are aware that this news will impact the currency pair and market will move more aggressively than prior to the news being released.
+These are the exact moments of time during the trading day at which the news is released.
+Because of the high-frequency trading that governs the way markets are moving these days, the time the news is released is extremely accurate, by the second.
+In the picture above, the time is set based on North American input, but it can be changed to display any timezone.
+If you pick the news on the 08:30 column, the Core Retail Sales in Canada, it will be released at 08:30 in the morning, US Eastern Time.
+The next column shows the currency the news is referring to, and the currency that is most likely to be affected by the news.
+The currency, as stated earlier in this article, represents an economy, so the news refers to that specific economy.
+Using the same example from above, the Core Retail Sales in Canada will impact the Canadian Dollar (CAD), so traders who are interested in buying or selling a currency pair that has the CAD in it (like USD/CAD, or AUD/CAD, etc.) are aware that this news will impact the currency pair, and the market will move more aggressively than it did prior to the news being released.

-The economic calendar is coming with a color code, that is valid from any source you’re using to display the news.
-This code comes in three colors, with the following explanation:
+The economic calendar comes with a colour code that is valid for any source you’re using to display the news.
+This code comes in three colours:

-- Yellow represents news that is not that important from a volatility point of view and this news is most likely not going to have a big impact on the way a currency is moving.
+- Yellow represents news that is not that important from a volatility point of view.
+This news is most likely not going to have a big impact on the way a currency is moving.

-- Orange shows second tier news, and this news might change quotations, depending on the actual released when compared with the forecasted value.
+- Orange signifies second-tier news.
+This news might change quotations, depending on the actual values released when compared with the forecasted value.

-– The Red news is the ones that matter.
-Markets will move aggressively on such releases as trading algorithms will buy or sell a currency pair in a blink of an eye when these important events are hitting the wires.
+- Red news is the news that matters.
+Markets will move aggressively on such releases, as trading algorithms will buy or sell a currency pair in the blink of an eye when these important events hit the wires.